-Despite the Model Code capping stocking density at 1,500 hens per hectare, some farms cram in more than 20,000.
-And some eggs come from flocks of up to 120,000 birds!
+Despite the free-range Model Code capping stocking density at 1,500 hens per hectare, some farms cram in more than 20,000.
+And some eggs come from flocks of up to 120,000!
 Is it any wonder when over half of the free-range eggs sold in Australia come from only three producers?
 They’re Novo, Pace Farm and Manning Valley and are responsible for many brands in the major supermarkets.

 There is no legal definition of the term free-range, so corporations can be creative in how it’s applied.
 Indeed, Coles and Woolworths made up their own standard for home brand eggs—10,000 per hectare.
 Shonky much!?
 Consumers, hens and the environment pay a premium for this.